mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-05-ransac-part-1.md

 Let's illustrate the problem on a simple example.
-Imagine that we have a model, where we observe a value `X` and a value `Y`, and that these 2 follow a simple relationship where `Y = 1 + 0.5 * X`, that is, they form a straight line.
+Imagine that we have a model, where we observe a value `X` and a value `Y`, and that these 2 follow a simple relationship where

+`Y = 1 + 0.5 * X`

+That is, they form a straight line.
 Now imagine that we have a dataset with a sample of observations for `X` and `Y`, with 2 caveats:

 - In half the cases, the observation is completely wrong, and there is no relationship between `X` and `Y`,
 - When the observation is correct, the observation is a bit off, and the recorded values are `Y = 1 + 0.5 * X + some noise`.

-Let's first create a model and a synthetic dataset to illustrate the problem:
+Let's first create a model to represent that:

 ``` fsharp
 type Obs = { X: float }